Rauks/Minecraft-RCON-Console/README.md

 - `RCON_TIMEOUT`: The timeout in milliseconds for the RCON replies waiting.
 Set to `5000` by default.
 - `ROCKET_ADDRESS`: The address to bind the Rocket server to.
 Set to `0.0.0.0` by default.
 - `ROCKET_PORT`: The port to bind the Rocket server to.
 Set to `8888` by default.
-- `ROCKET_IP_HEADER`: The maximum size of the request body in bytes.
+- `ROCKET_IP_HEADER`: The header to use to get the client IP address from the reverse proxy.
 Set to `X-Forwarded-For` by default, to be updated depending on your reverse proxy configuration.

 # Backend API